Park Kultury (Sokolnicheskaya line): History

 The construction of the station began in the spring of 1933.
 From the start it was clear that construction of this final station would not be an easy task.
 Being only several hundred metres from the bank of the Moskva River, the soil was particularly damp, with the level of subterranean waters being higher than the future ceiling of the station.

-Even more important was the fact that the station is situated under the Crimean Square (Krymskaya Ploshchad) of the Garden Ring's intersection with the southwestern Ostozhenka Street/Komsomolsky Avenue and thus being an important traffic hub.
+Even more important was that the station is situated under the Crimean Square (Krymskaya Ploshchad) of the Garden Ring's intersection with the southwestern Ostozhenka Street/Komsomolsky Avenue and thus being an important traffic hub.
 Before the pit of the station was excavated along its future perimeter, metallic casts reinforced by solid logs with caulked slits between them were forced into the ground, and abyssal water lowering was employed as the pit was slowly excavated to its required depth.
 All of this was necessary to prevent the flooding of the pit, which was likely to have caused subsidence and even destruction of nearby houses.
 As soon as that work was completed, a wooden bridge was erected at street level to prevent traffic disruption.
 Most of the construction was carried out at night.
 The station was completed in eleven months during which time 100,000 cubic metres of soil was removed from the pit and replaced with 25,000 cubic metres of concrete.

 The station is a bi-level pillar-trispan with four footbridges above the platforms.
 Architects Krutikov and Popov chose a decoration inspired by ancient Greek elements.
 Along the platform, two rows of 22 pillars are faced with Crimean marble Kadykovka and topped with moulded сapitals.
 Along the walls a set of dark rose-coloured mosaic pilasters repeat the step of the pillars (every seven metres), blending very well with the porcelain tiles that face the rest of the wall area.
 Also, a dark-brown mosaic socle runs below the platform level along both walls.
 A total of 1500 square meters of marble, and 200 square metres of porcelain tiles, were used in the decorations.

 The footbridges which lead to the vestibules are separately decorated with red metalloplastic tiles and moulded white balustrades with marbled railings.
 The walls of the corridors leading to the vestibules are revetted with white uralian koelga marble.